cybera/ookla-stacan-analysis/project-card.md

 <!-- Provide a quick summary of the project, it's purpose. -->

+The repository here contains the code necessary to setup an environment and download the data to investigate internet speed data across Canada.
+Though the code has been written by Cybera data scientists, the data itself comes from [Ookla](https://www.ookla.com/), who make internet speed test data available for anyone interested in investigating.

+Once the data is downloaded, it is aggregated and mapped to make it more useful, usually for Cybera's ADSL project interns to get familiarized with the process.
+To that end, the Project Card here largely reflects the information available on the Ookla website, and references specific sections where nrecessary.

 Dataset card required? [yes]
 <!-- If not including dataset card, include justification here and remove dataset card section -->